Colombian president rejects Jesse Jackson Farc mediation

 Jesse Jackson had agreed to go to Colombia next week to seek the release of former US marine Kevin Scott Sutay, held by leftist Farc rebels since June.

 The Farc say they want to free Mr Scott to boost peace talks.

 During a visit to Cuba on Saturday, Rev Jesse Jackson had agreed to mediate, following a Farc statement saying his "experience and probity" would speed up the process of freeing Mr Scott, a veteran of the war in Afghanistan.

 But President Santos reacted quickly, writing on Twitter.

 "Only the Red Cross will be allowed to facilitate the release of the North American kidnapped by the Farc.
-We won't allow a media spectacle."'Service to nation'
+We won't allow a media spectacle."

 Earlier this month, during a visit to Colombia, Jesse Jackson had called on Colombia's largest rebel group to release Mr Scott.

 The left-wing rebels responded by releasing a statement on Saturday inviting the civil rights leader to participate in the negotiations over the ex-soldiers' release.

 Hours later, the American leader accepted the invitation in Cuba, where he had met rebel leaders who are in Havana for peace talks with the Colombian government, as a service "to Kevin Scott, his family and our nation."